bingeli1212/nitrile-preview/doc/DOC-nitrile-diagram.md

 'floor', 'ceil', 'pow', etc. It can be used in places such as a directive in an array expression.

-    \fn P(x) = pow(x,2)
+    \fn f(x) = 1 + log2(x)
-    var v[] = ^fn:P 1 2 3 4
+    \var v[] = ^fn:f 1 2 3 4

 # The 'node' and 'edge' commands

-Nodes and edges are common constructions found in almost any literatures covering the topics in the fields of graph theory.

-The 'node' and 'edge' commands are for supporting drawings of such nature.
-In particular, each ``node`` command is to draw one or more nodes, with each node shaped as a circle, with optional text in the middle.
+The 'node' and 'edge' commands are designed for drawings nodes and edges, two common components in graph theories.
+In particular, each ``node`` command is to draw a circle, with optional text in the middle.

-    \node.A  (1,1)
+    \node.A "A" (1,1)
-    \node.B  (5,5)
+    \node.B "B" (5,5)

 The previous two commands would have drawn two nodes, one named "A", and one named "B" at two locations where each aligns with the center of one of the nodes.
+Each node is to have a text placed in the middle.

-The default radius of the node is 1, but it can be configured to another such as "2" by doing the following
+The default radius for the circle is 1, but it can be configured via the r-style.

-    \config r 2

-The option after the command such as ".A" and ".B" is used to assign a name to this node, so that it can be referred to later by a command such as ``edge``.
+    \node.A {r:0.8} "A" (1,1)

+The "edge" command draws edges between nodes.
+In order to do that, the ID(s) of the nodes must be specified, and be referenced by the "edge" command.
 In the following example the ``edge`` command is to draw an edge between nodes "A" and "B".

     \edge.A.B